 Step 2.
 Find a Bitcoin Gold exchange

-Buying and selling Bitcoin Gold isn’t as easy as some other cryptocurrencies, but that doesn’t mean it’s impossible.
 To get started, you’ll need some other form of cryptocurrency (we recommend BTC – it’s the most widely accepted crypto) as most exchanges won’t accept fiat currency for BTG.
+Here are some of our favourite exchanges:

-- Changelly: When we’re buying cryptocurrencies, we usually head on over to Changelly, and t’s not just the slick design and easy-to-use interface that keeps us coming back.
-Changelly also offers competitive rates for a host of coins and, crucially, it currently lists BTG.
+- Changelly: A slick design and easy-to-use interface makes Changelly a popular exchange.
+It offers competitive rates for a host of coins and, crucially, it currently lists BTG.

 - HitBTC: Another place to source Bitcoin Gold is HitBTC.
 It can take a bit of time to get used to the site, but once you get to grips, you’ll find a wide range of coins on offer, including BTG.